LeNPaul/hungry-minds/_posts/2021-02-04-the-pomodoro-technique-the-life-changing-time-management-system-francesco-cirillo-book-summary.md

 #### Objective IV: Make the Pomodoro More Effective

 Within each Pomodoro,  you can use the first few minutes to review what was done in the previous related Pomodoros, and the last few minutes to review what was done in the current Pomodoro.
 You can also structure sets of Pomodoros in a similar way.
+You can also order the types of tasks you work on throughout the day - some people are more productive in the morning, so it would be a good idea to do tasks that require more effort in the morning.

 #### Objective V: Set up a Timetable

 Set limits on how much time you spend working.
 This motivates discipline during your time period to ensure you complete the work you need to do.
 This also allows you to separate between work and free time, in order to avoid burnout.
 This will also allow you to measure your results for the day, whether you achieved what you had planned at the beginning.
 This will also allow you to predict how many Pomodoros you can reliably complete in a day.

+Reinforce a regular routine as much as possible and focus on one Pomodoro at a time.
+Ensure that you don't go over 30 minutes during your break, but also make sure you are taking a break for at least 5 minutes.
+During a break, ensure that you completely detach from your work.